Stanford-NavLab/gnss_lib_py/docs/source/contributing/development.rst

 6. Add tests for the newly added code and ensure the new code is covered.
    See the :ref:`Testing<testing>` section for more details.

-7. Add your name to the `contributors list <https://github.com/Stanford-NavLab/gnss_lib_py/blob/main/CONTRIBUTORS.sh>`__.

-8. When you're done making changes run all the tests with:
+7. When you're done making changes run all the tests with:

    .. code-block:: bash